OpenMx/OpenMx/docs/source/TimeSeries_Matrix.rst

 .. image:: graph/GrowthCurveModel.png
     :height: 2.5in

 The values and specification of the :math:`\lambda` parameters allow for alterations to the growth curve model.
 This example will utilize a linear growth curve model, so we will specify :math:`\lambda` to increase linearly with time.
 If the observations occur at regular intervals in time, then :math:`\lambda` can be specified with any values increasing at a constant rate.
-For this example, we'll use [0, 1, 2, 3, 4] so that the intercept represents scores at the first measurement occasion, and the slope represents the rate of change per measurement occasion.
+For this example, we will use [0, 1, 2, 3, 4] so that the intercept represents scores at the first measurement occasion, and the slope represents the rate of change per measurement occasion.
 Any linear transformation of these values can be used for linear growth curve models.

 Our model for any number of variables contains 6 free parameters; two factor means, two factor variances, a factor covariance and a (constant) residual variance for the manifest variables.
 Our data contains five manifest variables, and so the covariance matrix and means vector contain 20 degrees of freedom.
 Thus, the linear growth curve model fit to these data has 14 degrees of freedom.